Caribbean Stud Guide – Free Games, How to Win, Odds & Payouts

 Why Play the Progressive?

 You might ask why anyone would make the progressive wager.
-I’ve known gamblers who just enjoy the idea of hitting the progressive.
+Many gamblers who just enjoy the idea of hitting the progressive.
 If they’re making a $5 bet on the main hand, they see making a $6 bet for both as negligible.
 This is how casinos stay in business, because they realize that a $6 is 20% more and, over a whole lot wagers with a whole lot of customers, that turns into an immense amount of money.
 At the same time, I’ve talked to Caribbean stud players who say they couldn’t sleep at night if they hit the royal flush and hadn’t played the progressive bet.

 Gamblers can have valid reasons for making a wager that don’t have to do with mathematical probability.
 That doesn’t mean they should ignore the math.
 If you’re playing for the sake of entertainment, just know the odds you’re up against.
 For instance, players need to understand the average house edge implies a range of possibilities.
-If the jackpot is less than about $110,000, then you face worse odds than the 26.46% I mentioned a bit ago.
+If the jackpot is less than about $110,000, then you face worse odds than the 26.46% which was mentioned a bit ago.

 Caribbean Stud Rules & How to Play